e-ditiones/SEG17/README.md

 # SEG17

-This script process segmentation, normalization and lemmatization of encoded XML-TEI files. xcept the first, each step can be activated separately.
+This script process segmentation, normalization and lemmatization of XML-TEI encoded files.
+Except the first, each step can be activated separately.

 ## Getting starded